Olivia-Micheal/maven-marketing-customer-behavior-analysis/README.md

 This analysis set out to understand who Maven Marketing's customers are, what they respond to, what they buy and where they buy it.
 The data answered every question and challenged several assumptions along the way.

-The customer base is clear. **2,237 customers, average age 45, average income $52,000, 72% with children, predominantly married graduates from Spain.** Medium income customers form the largest segment at 1,165 customers.
-Married customers account for 864 of the base.
-Spain alone contributes 1,094 customers — nearly half the total.
+The customer base is clear.
+2,237 customers, average age 45, average income $52,000, 72% with children, predominantly married graduates from Spain.
+Medium income customers form the largest segment at 1,165 customers.
+Married customers account for 864.
+Spain contributes 1,094 customers, nearly half the total.

 Campaign performance is uneven.
-The final campaign generated **334 acceptances at a 45% overall response rate** while Campaign 2 managed just 30 acceptances from the same audience.
+The final campaign generated 334 acceptances at a 45% overall response rate while Campaign 2 managed just 30 acceptances from the same audience.
 Education is the strongest predictor of campaign response.
 PhD holders respond at 54%.
 Basic education customers respond at 15%.
-The 39 percentage point gap between them tells the business exactly where to concentrate campaign spend.
+The 39 percentage point gap between them tells the business exactly where to focus campaign spend.

-Product revenue is heavily concentrated. **Wine at $680,000 and Meat at $373,000 account for nearly 80% of total revenue combined.** The remaining four products (Gold at $98,000, Fish at $84,000, Sweets at $61,000 and Fruits at $59,000) collectively contribute just 22% of revenue.
-This concentration creates both efficiency and vulnerability.
+Product revenue is heavily concentrated.
+Wine at $680,000 and Meat at $373,000 account for nearly 80% of total revenue combined.
+The remaining four products (Gold at $98,000, Fish at $84,000, Sweets at $61,000 and Fruits at $59,000) collectively contribute just 22% of revenue.

-Channel performance follows a similar pattern. **The store leads with 13,000 purchases (39% of total), Web follows with 9,100 purchases (27%), Catalog records 6,000 (18%) and Deals trails at 5,200 purchases (16%).** Discount-based promotions are the weakest channel despite representing an ongoing business investment.
+Channel performance follows a similar pattern.
+The store leads with 13,000 purchases (39% of total).
+Web follows with 9,100 purchases (27%).
+Catalog records 6,000 (18%) and Deals trails at 5,200 purchases (16%).
+Discount-based promotions are the weakest channel despite representing an ongoing business investment.

-Web purchasing behaviour is driven by income, education and age rather than lifestyle factors. **Medium income customers average 5.4 web purchases.
+Web purchasing behaviour is driven by income, education and age rather than lifestyle factors.
+Medium income customers average 5.4 web purchases.
 Seniors average 4.6.
-PhD holders average 4.4.** The customers who engage most with campaigns (parents at 63.49% engagement) are not the customers who buy online most frequently.
+PhD holders average 4.4.
+The customers who engage most with campaigns (parents at 63.49% engagement) are not the customers who buy online most.
 Customers without children average 4.4 web purchases versus 4.0 for customers with children.
-The data consistently shows that the characteristics most associated with online conversion are income level, education level and age rather than family status or campaign engagement.

 This connects directly back to the opening finding.
 The assumption that busy parents would be the biggest online shoppers was wrong.
-The data showed that the customers most likely to convert online are medium to high income, educated, slightly older customers without children at home.
+The customers most likely to convert online are medium to high income, educated, slightly older customers without children at home.
 That is who Maven Marketing should be building its digital experience for.

 ---

 ## Recommendations

-**1. Protect Wine revenue but urgently diversify.**
+**1. Protect Wine revenue but start diversifying now.**
-Wine generating 50% of revenue from a single product category is a concentration risk.
-Invest in growing Meat and Gold product lines to reduce dependency.
-A 10% shift in wine purchasing behaviour could significantly impact total revenue.
+Wine generating 50% of revenue from one product category is a risk.
+Investing in growing Meat and Gold product lines will reduce dependency on a single category.

-**2. Redirect Deals channel budget to Web experience.**
+**2. Redirect Deals channel budget to the Web experience.**
-The Deals channel records just 5,200 purchases (16% of total) despite being an active channel.
+The Deals channel records just 5,200 purchases (16% of total).
 Meanwhile 98% of customers have made at least one web purchase and the Web channel records 9,100 purchases.
 Discount promotions are not driving behaviour.
 Digital experience investment will deliver stronger returns.

-**3. Concentrate campaign spend on educated, higher income segments.**
+**3. Concentrate campaign spend on educated and higher income segments.**
 PhD holders respond at 54% versus 15% for Basic education customers.
 Campaign budgets that treat all customers equally are inefficient.
-Targeted campaigns toward graduation-level and above customers will deliver significantly stronger response rates based on the data.
+Targeting graduation-level and above customers will deliver stronger response rates based on the data.

 **4. Separate campaign engagement metrics from conversion metrics.**
 Customers with children engage with campaigns at 63.49% but average fewer web purchases than customers without children.
 Reporting engagement as a proxy for conversion is misleading.
 Future campaign analysis should track both engagement and actual purchase conversion separately.